NsquaredLab/Biosignal-Device-Interface/docs/source/auto_examples/4_implementing_new_device.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 179-180
+GENERATED FROM PYTHON SOURCE LINES 185-186

 Typically such methods are needed to properly decode the data from the device.

 ..
-GENERATED FROM PYTHON SOURCE LINES 182-185
+GENERATED FROM PYTHON SOURCE LINES 188-191

 Preferably, design the GUI in Qt Designer and compile it to a Python file afterwards.
 The QT Designer file should be saved in the biosignal_device_interface/gui/ui/ directory.
 The compiled .py file should be saved in the biosignal_device_interface/gui/ui_compiled/ directory.

 ..
-GENERATED FROM PYTHON SOURCE LINES 187-191
+GENERATED FROM PYTHON SOURCE LINES 193-197

 The device widget is the graphical representation of the device in the Biosignal-Device-Interface.
 The device widget should inherit from the BaseDeviceWidget class.
 The device widget file should be implemented in the biosignal_device_interface/gui/device_template_widgets/ directory.
 The device widget file should be implemented with the name of the manufacturer and the device, e.g., manu_mydevicename_widget.

 ..
-GENERATED FROM PYTHON SOURCE LINES 193-194
+GENERATED FROM PYTHON SOURCE LINES 199-200

 Import the necessary libraries and classes.

 ..
-GENERATED FROM PYTHON SOURCE LINES 194-271
+GENERATED FROM PYTHON SOURCE LINES 200-276

 .. code-block:: Python

-    from __future__ import annotations
     from typing import TYPE_CHECKING

     from biosignal_device_interface.gui.device_template_widgets.core.base_device_widget import (